Consensys/doc.goquorum/docs/HowTo/GetStarted/Wizard/Interacting.md

 "0xacf293b491cccd1b99d0cfb08464a68791cc7b5bc14a9b6e4ff44b46889a8f70"
 ```

 You can check the log files in `qdata/logs/` to see each node validating the block with this new private transaction.
-Once the block containing the transaction has been validated we can once again check the state from each node 1, 4, and 2.
+Once the block containing the transaction has been validated you can once again check the state from each node 1, 4, and 2.

 - In terminal window 1 (Node 1):